-- The JPB and its contractor completed a major signal cutover involving 41 signal locations and 17 grade crossings in a seven (7) mile stretch of Segment 2 on May 15, 2022, somewhat earlier than expected.
-This work was re-scheduled from March 2022 as a result of the March 10, 2022 incident. - The Segment 2, Phase 5 cutover between MP 20.36 and 23.34 was completed in mid-June 2022.
-This phase included eight (8) total locations, including two (2) control points, four (4) intermediate signals, and no crossings. - The next planned cutover will be Segment 2, Phase 1, which will include seventeen (17) total ٠ locations, two (2) control points, three (3) intermediate signal locations, and three (3) crossings.
-This work is planned for August 2022.
+- The Segment 2, Phase 5 cutover between MP 20.36 and 23.34 was completed in mid-June 2022.
+This phase included eight (8) total locations, including two (2) control points, four (4) intermediate signals, and no crossings. - The next planned cutover will be Segment 2, Phase 1, which will include seventeen (17) total locations, two (2) control points, three (3) intermediate signal locations, and three (3) crossings.
+This work has been delayed from its original planned date of August 2022, while the contractor installs updates to the completed 2SC crossings to reduce gate down time.
+The Segment 2 Phase 1 cutover is now scheduled for October 2022.